-An oldie, but goodie.
+An oldie, but a goodie.
 I originally published this post way back on Christmas Eve in 2013.
-Since everyone is busy with last minute gift buying, I thought that now would be a great time to share my philosophy on Christmas gift giving.
+Since everyone is busy with last-minute gift buying since we’re all shopping online this year, I thought that now would be a great time to share my philosophy on Christmas gift-giving.

 I have a confession that will seem very Grinch-like: I don’t buy Christmas gifts and I don’t want anyone else to buy gifts for me either.

 I used to be like everyone else; scrambling every year deciding who to get what while worry about spending money that I didn’t have.
 I would think of who could possibly send me a Christmas gift.
-Was I getting a gift for someone who as not getting me a gift and therefore would feel obligated to get me some tchotchke?
-Was I not getting a gift for someone who I should be getting a gift for?
+Was I getting a gift for someone who was not getting me a gift and therefore would feel obligated to get me some tchotchke?
+Was I not getting a gift for someone whom I should be getting a gift for?
 Was I getting something too expensive?
+Was it too cheap?

 All of the time that I was spending money on gifts for friends and family, I was actively trying to get out of debt.
+For those of you just reading this one article, I started with a debt that was well over $120,000 and a net worth that isn’t even worth printing.
 It finally occurred to me that I was spending money that I didn’t have to please others.
 After running around during the Christmas season it would take me about two or three months to pay off the balance from the gifts that I had bought.
 The thought finally hit me that I was being an idiot.
 I decided that I had had enough and I did what made sense:

 I STOPPED BUYING CHRISTMAS GIFTS